leggedrobotics/perfectlyconstrained/README.md

 # Degeneracy Mitigation in LiDAR SLAM
-Official implementations from the paper "Perfectly Constrained: An In-depth Field Analysis of New and Existing Degeneracy Mitigation Methods in Point Cloud Registration".
+Official implementations from the paper "Informed, Constrained, Aligned: A Field Analysis on Degeneracy-aware Point Cloud Registration in the Wild ".
 The paper version will be made publically available after acceptance.